The First Home Pregnancy Test Was Called

 Overcoming Skepticism and Challenges

 Despite the potential benefits, Crane faced considerable skepticism from her colleagues and superiors at Organon.
 Many questioned the feasibility of a home pregnancy test, doubting that women could accurately perform the test themselves and that there was a real market need for such a product.
-However, Crane was persistent, and with the support of some forward-thinking individuals within the company, she continued to refine her design and advocate for its development.
+Even so, Crane was persistent, and with the support of some forward-thinking individuals within the company, she continued to refine her design and advocate for its development.

 Legal and Regulatory Hurdles